UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 * Considered as LOC.adm:
     * ancient cities (e.g. Pompeii)
     * Islands
+    * administrative areas of the church (e.g., Diözese)
+    * if a state is named with the city (e.g., Königsberg (Ostpr.)) both are annotated individually
+    * the discription of the administrative region (e.g., Gemeinde, Kreise) is included in the annotation
+    * if a river is named with the city (e.g., Ludwigshafen, Rhein) the river is included in annotation
  * considered LOC.fac:
     * specific buildings: military buildings, theaters etc. (e.g., Schloss Mannheim, Theaters, train stations)
     * building that only exist once in a city (e.g., Stadt-Theater in Berlin) are annotated with the following city